rhaiscript/book/src/rust/register-raw.md

 then calls it within the same [`Engine`].
 This way, a _callback_ function can be provided to a native Rust function.

+The example also showcases the use of `FnPtr::call_raw`, a low-level API which allows binding the `this` pointer to the function pointer call.

 ```rust no_run
 use rhai::{Engine, FnPtr};